AI-boosted rare event sampling to characterize extreme weather

 \subsection{Code and Data availability}

-The code implementing AI+RES, along with model configurations, analysis scripts, and the data files used to generate the figures in this paper, will be made publicly available on the project’s GitHub repository upon acceptance.
+The code implementing AI+RES, along with model configurations, analysis scripts, and the data files used to generate the figures in this Letter, is available at \url{https://github.com/amaurylancelin/AI-RES-public}.
 For practical reasons, the full long PlaSim runs will not be publicly posted, but they can be made available upon request from the authors.